Bierball-Club-Potsdam/docs/Rules.md

 (1) The game is considered over as soon as one team has completely emptied their drinks.

-(2) A drink is considered emptied when the drinking container is held upside down over the player’s head without a significant amount of liquid escaping from the container.
-If liquid does escape, the team must hit the target again for the container to be considered emptied.
+(2) A drink is considered emptied when the drinking container is held upside down over the player’s head without a significant amount of liquid leaving the container.
+If this is not the case, the team must hit the target again for the container to be considered emptied.
 If a larger amount of liquid escapes, additional penalties may be applied (see § 6).

 ## § 2 Teams